Jose Mugrabi

-Jose Mugrabi (יוסף מוגרבי; born 1939) is an Israeli businessman and art collector of Syrian descent.
+Jose Mugrabi (יוסף מוגרבי; born 1939) is an Israeli businessman and art collector.
 With a family net worth estimated at $5 billion, he is the leading collector of Andy Warhol, with 800 artworks.

 Biography

 Yosef "Jose" Mugrabi was born to a Syrian-Jewish family in Jerusalem.
 He grew up in the Mahane Yehuda neighborhood.
 His family managed a grocery store in Nahalat Ahim.
 They have two sons, Alberto "Tico" Mugrabi and David Mugrabi.

 In September 2016, Alberto married Colby Jordan, daughter of investor Jay W. Jordan II, at the Hôtel du Cap-Eden-Roc in Antibes, France.

 Mugrabi lives with his wife Mary in Trump Tower in New York City.
 His three sisters live in Israel.

 Business career

 At the age of 16, Mugrabi went to Colombia to stay with relatives, and became involved in the textile business.
 Starting as an errand boy, he became one of the country's major importers.
 In 1982, he moved to New York, where he met art dealer Jeffrey Deitch and began collecting art.